EpicShardGamingYT/Chat/README.md

 ### Custom GUI
 	Simply drag and drop the page in the lib/GUI folder and it will be https://<URL>/<websitename>. the index file will just be / in the first dir

+### Inerating with the API

+	You can ineract with the api with requests EXAMPLE https://ghostbin.com/paste/whk4j List of api urls:
+		/lib/messages - Gets all messages in json form /lib/user/info/<ID> - gets info about a member /lib/user/create/<USERNAME>/<PASSWORD> - creates a user.
+		/lib/user/send/<MESSAGE>/<TOKEN> - sends a message.
+Use a access token for this /lib/user/getSecret/<USERNAME>/<PASSWORD> - gets the users access token.